makwaijun/personalwebpagev2/content/blog/post3.md

 ---
-title: "Thoughts on the Hong Kong"
+title: "Thoughts on the Hong Kong Crisis"
 date: 2020-05-30T21:23:18+08:00
 draft: false
-tags: ["current affairs" ]
+tags: ["current affairs", "forecast" ]
 ---
 ## Keeping Momentum
 Its been a while.

-It had been on the back of my mind for a while to perhaps maintain a steady cadence to blogging.
+I should maintain a steady cadence to blogging.

+But perhaps I should also let the process take its natural course.

 Recent news triggered a short reaction.
 Specifically on....

-## On Hong Kong
+## Hong Kong

-Hong Kong renders as odd feeling in me.
+Hong Kong renders an odd feeling in me.

 I am, and fully identify as being Singaporean (perhaps an idea worth exploring in future posts) in citizenship, but I am half-Hong Konger in blood.
 I have only been there twice in my life.
 And my cantonese is terrible.
+What kind of connection do I feel?

 I cannot help but feel that the golden age of Hong Kong is over.
 And I must feel sorry for my peers and friends there.
 Expectations will need to be changed.